 Top therapeutic classes and drugs

-Oncologics, pain therapy, and anti-diabetics are among the top global pharmaceuticals based on revenues, generating 75 billion U.S. dollars, 68 billion U.S. dollars, and 66 billion U.S. dollars, respectively, in 2016.
+Oncologics, pain therapy, and anti-diabetics are among the top global pharmaceuticals based on revenues, generating 81 billion U.S. dollars, 76 billion U.S. dollars, and 72 billion U.S. dollars, respectively, in 2017.
 In oncologic developments, drugs for non-small cell lung cancer and breast cancer were among the leading diseases in therapeutic drug development.
-On the other hand, Cymbalta was one of the top serotonin-norepinephrine reuptake inhibitors (SNRIs) in the United States, accounting over 40 percent of the market share.
+On the other hand, mental health drugs like Cymbalta generated over 36 billion dollars of revenue worldwide.
 Cymbalta is manufactured by Eli Lilly and used to treat major depressive disorder and generalized anxiety disorder.